OSSU Blog 1 - Progress Update from October 18, 2025 until January 24, 2026

 My schedule was to work on Intro to CS every day except Sundays for 1-2 hours each day, and on Mon/Wed/Fri work on SPD for 3-6 hours each day, and on Tue/Thu/Sat work on Math for CS for 3-6 hours each day.

 I was able to complete 2 out of the 3 courses.
-For Intro to CS, I only completed 1 unit out of 4.
+For math for CS course, I only completed 1 unit out of 4.

 Now, let's do a time break-down followed by a brief overview of my thoughts of each course.